-When you create a new definition, the system activates it by default unless you deactivate it.
+When you create a new definition, the system activates it by default, unless you deactivate it.
 These steps apply to any definitions that you want to reactivate.

-To activate an allocation definition:
+To activate an allocation definition

-- 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-The last cost model selected is shown at the top of the page.
-To change cost models, select another one from the Select cost model drop-down. - 3.
-Under the Reclasses and allocations section, click Define allocations. - 4.
-On the Manage allocation definitions page, to display the deactivated definitions in the list, click the Show only active definitions check box at the top of the page. - 5.
-For the definition to activate, in the Active column, click Mark active.
+- 1. From the Enterprise Decision Support home page, in the Cost accounting section, select Modify a cost model or Create a cost model. - 2.
+The last cost model selected appears at the top of the page.
+To change cost models, select another one from the Select cost model drop-down. - Under the Reclasses and allocations section, select Define allocations. - 4.
+On the Manage allocation definitions page, to display the deactivated definitions in the list, select the Show only active definitions check box at the top of the page. - 5.
+For the definition to activate, in the Active column, select Mark active.

-TIP: If you are in the definition, you can also activate it by clicking the Activate? toggle to Yes.
+TIP: If you are in the definition, you can also activate it by toggling Activate? to Yes.

-- 6. In the Activate definition? dialog, do one of the following: - To activate the definition in its original run order position, click Keep definition in its original position. - To activate the definition and place it in a different run order position, click Move definition after the following definition.
+- 6. In the Activate definition? dialog, do one of the following: - To activate the definition in its original run order position, select Keep definition in its original position. - · To activate the definition and place it in a different run order position, select Move definition after the following definition.
 Then, from the drop-down, select definition to place the definition after. - 7.
-Click Activate. - 8.
+Select Activate. - 8.
 Edit the definition processing order, as needed. - 9.
 When ready, process the cost model.